Think about a song with a robotic voice… there are thousands, right? That’s all thanks to the legendary Vocoder.

 Luckily, with DSP and modern technology, you can now use any signal as the carrier and modulator.

-≫ Whenever possible, try exchanging the voice for drums, like the ones found in the Unison Essential Drum Loops.
+≫ Whenever possible, try exchanging the voice for drums, like the ones found in the FREE Unison Essential Drum Loops.

 Also, trade out the synthesizer waveform for white noise.
 This will create some unique, eccentric effects, sure to capture people’s attention.

 The vocoder takes your voice (the modulator) and splits up the harmonic content using a ‘bank’ of band-pass filters.
 Then, it’s sent through the carrier wave (the oscillator), replacing the harmonic content with the carrier’s timbre.

 The modulator imparts what is spoken, and reproduces it into an entirely new instrument altogether, using the carrier as the voice’s ‘identity.’